Failing to hash into supersingular isogeny graphs: Modular polynomials and curves isogenous to their conjugates

 Now we consider the question of how many of the roots of $f_{n,m,p}(x)$ might be supersingular \(j\)-invariants.
 The individual polynomials $\Phi_n(x,x^p)$ should be expected to have overwhelmingly ordinary roots, but there are some heuristic reasons to expect \(f_{n,m,p}(x)\) to have a higher proportion of supersingular roots and we give some evidence for this in Section~\ref{sec:experiments}.

 A heuristic lower bound on the number of supersingular roots of $f_{n,m,p}(x)$ can be obtained as follows.
+There are \(\approx p/12\) supersingular curves over \(\FF_{p^2}\), and \(\approx \sqrt{np}\) of them have an \(n\)-isogeny to their conjugate (combining \cite[Theorem 2]{chenu2021Higher} and heuristic average class group estimates).
+Hence, we can postulate that a ``random'' supersingular curve has probability $\sqrt{12n/p}$ of having an \(n\)-isogeny to its conjugate.
+Applying this to the \(\approx \sqrt{mp}\) supersingular curves that are roots of \(\Phi_m(x,x^p)\), we conclude that there should be \( \approx \sqrt{mn} \) supersingular roots of $f_{n,m,p}(x)$.

+To summarize, if we expect that the properties of having an $n$-isogeny and having an $m$-isogeny to the conjugate are in an appropriate sense ``independent,'' then one might expect the supersingular portion of $f_{n,m,p}(x)$ to have degree $\approx \sqrt{nm}$.
 Note that the resultant in line 5 of Algorithm~\ref{alg:fnmp-roots} has degree $O(mn)$, so there are \(O(mn)\) roots of \(f_{n,m,p}(x)\) in \(\FF_{p^2}\) (to see this, apply Bézout's theorem to the polynomials \(F_m\) and \(F_n\) in Algorithm~\ref{alg:fnmp-roots}).
-There are \(\approx p/12\) supersingular curves over \(\FF_{p^2}\), and \(O(\sqrt{np})\) of them have an \(n\)-isogeny to their conjugate (see e.g.~\cite[\S4.3]{chenu2021Higher}).
-Hence, we can think that a ``random'' supersingular curve has probability $\sqrt{12n/p}$ to have an \(n\)-isogeny to its conjugate.
-Applying this to the \(O(\sqrt{mp})\) supersingular curves that are roots of \(\Phi_n(x,x^p)\), we conclude that there should be \( O(\sqrt{mn} )\) supersingular roots of $f_{n,m,p}(x)$.

-Hence, if we expect that the properties of having an $n$-isogeny and having an $m$-isogeny to the conjugate are in an appropriate sense ``independent,'' then one might expect the supersingular portion of $f_{n,m,p}(x)$ to have size $O(\sqrt{nm})$.
-This would seem to be too large.
-Of course, the independence assumption cannot be expected to hold indiscriminately; perhaps there are choices of $n$ and $m$ for which this can be improved\footnote{We note that one might expect that since the supersingular roots are definitely in $\mathbb{F}_{p^2}$, and one might expect the ordinary roots to belong in general to larger fields, this would ensure that by restricting the search only to $\mathbb{F}_{p^2}$ roots, most of them will be supersingular.
-However, we have found experimentally that this is not the case.}.
 Given the degree estimate just described, one might consider taking the gcd of three different modular polynomials.
-This will almost certainly have a smaller degree: the same heuristic argument as above would lead to degree $O(\sqrt{nmr/p})$ for the gcd of $\Phi_n(x,x^p)$, $\Phi_m(x,x^p)$ and $\Phi_r(x,x^p)$.
-With such a degree, one might consider taking $n \sim m \sim \sqrt{p}$ and $r$ polynomial in $\log p$.
+This will almost certainly have a smaller degree: continuing the heuristic argument above would lead to $O(\sqrt{nmr/p})$ supersingular roots for the gcd of $\Phi_n(x,x^p)$, $\Phi_m(x,x^p)$ and $\Phi_r(x,x^p)$.
+With such an estimate, one might consider taking $n \sim m \sim \sqrt{p}$ and $r$ polynomial in $\log p$.
 One might expect the 3-way gcd to have supersingular roots, provided it is not $1$, by the same heuristics as above.

 \begin{remark} If $E$ has an $n$-isogeny and an $m$-isogeny to its conjugate $E^{(p)}$, then it also has an $nm$-endomorphism to itself.
 When $p$ is inert in $\QQ(\sqrt{-nm})$, some such $E$ will be reductions modulo $p$ of curves over $\overline{\mathbb{Q}}$ with CM by $\ZZ[\sqrt{-nm}]$, specifically those where the reduction of the $nm$-endomorphism factors through the conjugate.
 In this case, we can expect a nontrivial gcd between $f_{n,m,p}(x)$ and the Hilbert class polynomial for $\mathbb{Q}(\sqrt{-nm})$. \end{remark}